Picture Perfect (novel): Main characters

 Cassie Barrett - Protagonist, renowned anthropologist, Alex's wife, and Connor's mother.

 Alex Rivers - Cassie's husband, actor, Connor's father.

 Connor - Cassie and Alex's child.

 Will Flying Horse - Los Angeles police officer, and half-Lakota man, who finds Cassie on the morning that she awakes in a cemetery.

+Reception

+A reviewer for Publishers Weekly was critical of the author's choice at attempting to salvage a "predictable plot" by throwing in "a dollop of Native American culture and a noble savage who skirts the periphery of Cassie's tumultuous existence."

+The book currently holds a rating of 3.57 out of 5 on Goodreads with 19% of a total 68,211 ratings being 5 stars.